zhousarah/azure-compute-docs/articles/virtual-machines/sizes/memory-optimized/epdsv6-series.md

 ms.reviewer: mattmcinnes, tomcassidy
 ---

-# Epdsv6 sizes series
+# Epdsv6 sizes series (Preview)

 **Applies to:** :heavy_check_mark: Linux VMs :heavy_check_mark: Windows Client VMs :heavy_check_mark: Flexible scale sets :heavy_check_mark: Uniform scale sets

+[!INCLUDE [epdsv6-summary](./includes/epdsv6-series-summary.md)]

 > [!IMPORTANT]
-> Azure Virtual Machine series Epdsv6 is currently in **preview**.
-See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.
+> - This VM series is currently in **Preview**.
+> - See the [Preview Terms Of Use | Microsoft Azure](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.
->
-> For more information and to sign up for the preview, please [visit our announcement and follow the link to signup](https://aka.ms/Cobalt100-VM-Preview-Signup).
+> - For more information and to sign up for the preview, please [visit our announcement and follow the link to signup](https://aka.ms/Cobalt100-VM-Preview-Signup).

-[!INCLUDE [epdsv6-summary](./includes/epdsv6-series-summary.md)]

 ## Host specifications
 [!INCLUDE [epdsv6-series-specs](./includes/epdsv6-series-specs.md)]